isp tracking

 • Your actual location and the time you spend on the internet

-Besides seeing all the information mentioned above, your ISP can tie everything to the address and name of an account holder (this may or not be you).
+In addition to seeing all the information mentioned above, your ISP can tie everything to the address and name of an account holder (this may or may not be you).

 Learn how your ISP throttles bandwidth.